TN, Trade NAFTA

 Qualifying Professions

-TN applicants must demonstrate a job offer in one of 63 professions enumerated in Appendix 1603.d.1 of the North American Free Trade Agreement and reproduced in 8 CFR §214.6.
+TN applicants must demonstrate a job offer in one of 63 professions enumerated in Chapter 16 Appendix 2 of the United States-Mexico-Canada Agreement ("USMCA") and reproduced in 8 CFR §214.6.
 The applicant must also have the appropriate degree and/or experience.
-It is important for a TN applicant to demonstrate that her job offer falls within one of the professions on the list.
+It is important for a TN applicant to demonstrate that his or her job offer falls within one of the professions on the list.

 TN status may be approved for three years, and extensions are available indefinitely in three year increments, so long as the alien maintains the intention to depart the U.S. upon conclusion of his employment.